Gilbert de Botton

-Gilbert de Botton (גילברט דה בוטון; 16 February 1935 – 27 August 2000) was an Egyptian-Israeli-Swiss financial pioneer, who is considered the inventor of the open architecture model of asset management, whereby a financial institution offers third-party products to their clients.
+Gilbert de Botton (ז'ילבר דה בוטון; 16 February 1935 – 27 August 2000) was an Egyptian-Israeli-Swiss financial pioneer, who is considered the inventor of the open architecture model of asset management, whereby a financial institution offers third-party products to their clients.
 He was also a prominent art collector.

 Early life

 Gilbert de Botton was born in Alexandria, Egypt, to a distinguished Sephardic Jewish family.
 Among his ancestors was the rabbinical scholar Abraham de Boton.
 Gilbert was brought up largely by his mother's parents.
 His mother Yolande Harmer, a journalist and Israeli intelligence officer, died in 1959.
 He also saw little of his father, who was an oil company representative.

 De Botton was educated at Victoria College, Alexandria; the Hebrew University of Jerusalem, where he studied economics; and Columbia University in the US, where he earned a master's degree.

 Career

 In 1968, when the British and French Rothschild banking houses decided jointly to establish an operation in Zurich, de Botton was recruited as its first managing director.
 He went on to serve briefly as president of Rothschilds in New York in 1982.

 In 1983, Gilbert de Botton founded the Global Asset Management financial firm, a multinational asset management firm, later incorporated into UBS AG until December 2005, when it was acquired by Julius Baer.
 Upon selling his stakes in the company in 1999, de Botton received a large sum of money, whose size has never been officially confirmed by buyer or seller.
 His wealth was estimated by one source to have reached £234 million in 1999.